Ziv976/zhouziqi.github.io/_pages/about.md

 Serve as a program committee member for the following international conference:
 - The 16th International Conference on Creative Content Technologies (CONTENT)
-- The 16th International Conference on Advances in Multimedia (MMEDIA).
+- The 16th International Conference on Advances in Multimedia (MMEDIA)

 Honors & Awards
 ======